fablabbcn/smartcitizen-docs/docs/guides/deployments/air-quality-station.md

 <img src="https://live.staticflickr.com/65535/50976345368_c109c935a7_k.jpg" width="2000" height="1333" alt="Smart Citizen Station v3">

-The process to register the Smart Citizen Station and send data to the platform is the same as the one from the Smart Citizen Kit ([start.smartcitizen.me](https://start.smartcitizen.me)):
+The process to register the Smart Citizen Station and send data to the platform is the same as the one from the Smart Citizen Kit [{{ extra.urls.installation.name }}]({{ extra.urls.installation.link }}):

 ![](https://i.imgur.com/NhSNXJ8.png)